Flood Frequency Infortmation

 The USGS has updated some of the 2012 water year crest and flow information in their peak streamflow section.
 We have updated this information and uploaded it to the home page.

 We have added some rainfall amounts from late 2009 - 2013 in the "flood event" tables under "Event Summaries" under the "Summary Data" header.
-The first addition of the rainfall amounts are a little disorganized but will eventually be restructured.
+The second addition is much more organized.

 Fredericksburg, VA has been split into "old" and "new" sites due to the gauge moving with a new flood stage.